Type Safety

 Looking back at the SimPL we wrote, everywhere in the

-where we raised an exception was
+implementation of step where we raised an exception was

 a place where evaluation would get stuck.
 But the type